opendatacube/datacube-core/docs/architecture/high_level.rst

 Here is a brief outline of the indexing process:

-1. As shown in Figure 3, the first step in this process is to describe the source of the imagery.
+1. As shown in :numref:`download-and-index-data`, the first step in this process is to describe the source of the imagery.
 We include basic details about which sensor the data comes from, what format to expect the data in, as well as its measurements, e.g. bands.
 This is done by drafting a document called a product definition for each